Hang gliding 1977

-In this photo by Gary Phillips, I am about to launch a Skyhook Sunspot from the Merthyr ridge in February 1979.
+In this photo by Gary P, I am about to launch a Skyhook Sunspot, which appeared first in 1977, from the Merthyr ridge in February 1979.
+(Paul G. is on my front wires.)
 The glider belonged to the students’ union at the Polytechnic of Wales, where I was studying computing at that time.

 Because computers were to be used in creating all things, I reasoned that programming was a skill that did not tie one too rigidly to any specific branch of science.
 After all, exactly that strategy paid off for astronaut David Bowman (who was a generalist, but not programming, as far as I recall) in Arthur C. Clarke’s 2001, a Space Odyssey (1968).
 So much for the career advice embedded in science fiction…